derek-ye/escalating-esqueleto/README.md

 make db-create
 ```

-You can reset database state (including populating it with fake data) with:
+You can reset database state (including repopulating it with fake data) with:

 ```
 make db-reset